 The award was given for her article “Preserving the Medieval City of Ani: Cultural Heritage Between Contest and Reconciliation” published in the Journal of the Society of Architectural Historians in December 2014.

 Ani is a cultural heritage site in eastern Turkey famous for its many medieval Armenia churches.
-It is in line to be that is about to be declared a world heritage site by UNESCO.
+It is in line to be declared a world heritage site by UNESCO.